-Blogs and richly-illustrated food magazines, as well as countless books in food publishing, have certain postulates.
+Blogs and the illustrated food magazines, not to mention countless books of food publishing, have certain postulates.
 One is that regional cuisines exist in many countries, not least France.
-By dint of using local ingredients fashioned by area residents, local foods reveal age-old connections with land, heritage and history; in a word they express authenticity.
+By dint of using local ingredients fashioned by area residents, local foods reveal age-old connections with land, heritage, and history; in a word they express authenticity.

-The valuing of everyone’s locality was intended to reduce regional rivalry and stress the common unity of French citizens.
+This valuing of locality was intended to reduce an historic regional rivalry and stress the common unity of French citizens.
 In a striking image discussed by Xin, France became the “paternal” ancestor of the post-1870 citizen, while the citizen’s region or pays was the “maternal” one.
 This neatly paired the modernity and prestige represented by Paris with the emotive and nurturing quality of the ancestral pays.
 Together, they formed the French family, a foundation on which the Third Republic would thrive.

 The invitation to elevate rural heritage prompted citizens to want to travel to the regions.
 This was now facilitated by better rail and especially motorized transport.
-Improved accommodations and power supply made such travel yet more attractive.
+Improved accommodations and power supply meant such travel became more attractive.
 Travelling meant staying there – and eating there.
 What better way to appreciate the regional than to eat distinctively local food?

-This was not the type of food to attract gastronomic tourists familiar with Paris restaurants.
+This traditional provender was not the type of food to entice the gastronomic tourist – those familiar with reliable Paris restaurants.
 Notably, it rarely offered meat, butter, or multiple courses, and nothing other than a rare cake as a civilized dessert.

-More interesting food needed to be devised to form the regional larder the tourists expected.
-To do this, standbys of the professional Paris kitchen were simplified and added to local menus, or the reverse occurred: meat, butter and sugar were added to bare-bones regional preparations to make them appeal to the new gastro-tourists.
+More interesting food needed to be devised to stock the regional larder the tourists expected.
+To achieve this (the argument goes) standbys of the professional Paris kitchen were simplified and added to local menus, or the reverse occurred: meat, butter and sugar were added to bare-bones regional dishes, now of some appeal to the new gastro-tourists.

-The legitimacy of this newly-discovered culinary heritage was sometimes debated.
-Still, by the mid-1900s, the idea that each region of France had a distinctive, traditional cuisine based on local ingredients became an article of faith, one useful to contrast with the talismanic, Parisian-Isle de France flambeau of food excellence with haute cuisine at the apex.
+The legitimacy of the newly-discovered culinary heritage was sometimes debated.
+Still, by the mid-1900s the idea that each region of France had a traditional cuisine, based on distinctive local ingredients and practices, became an article of faith.
+It was useful to contrast with the Paris-Isle de France flambeau of food excellence with haute cuisine at the apex.

-And so this newly-appreciated rural food became the mother, and the haughty professional cooking of Paris, the father, of the modern French culinary family.
-So it remains today despite some changes to the old plan, with nouvelle cuisine adding to the mix from the early 1970s, and today fusion and other influences encouraged by globality.
+And so this new rural eating heritage became the mother, and the haughty professional cooking of Paris, the father, of the modern French culinary family.
+So it remains today despite some changes to the old plan, with nouvelle cuisine adding to the mix from the early 1970s, and today fusion and other influences of globality.

-The Guide Michelin was started in 1900, but only covered restaurants from c.
-1920.
+The Guide Michelin started in 1900 but only covered restaurants from about 1920.
 The Guide assumed an increasingly important role in fostering the new gastronomic tourism.
-So did the well-known, multi-volume work on French regional cooking by Curnonsky, pen name of Maurice Sailland, one of the great gastronomic figures of the 1900s.
-Yet, many of the succulent dishes he mentioned were of doubtful antiquity.
-Of those which had a clear heritage, these were often festive or special-occasion food – rarely eaten by the average person in the pays.
+So did the well-known, multi-volume work on French regional cooking by Curnonsky, the pen name of Maurice Sailland, one of the great gastronomes of the 1900s.
+But again, many of the succulent dishes now lauded were of doubtful antiquity.
+Of those that had a clear heritage, they were often festive or special-occasion food – rarely eaten by the typical paysan.

 Reading Xin has made me understand why I couldn’t find most French or Belgian beer cuisine “classics” in 1800s literature.

-Perhaps the truth lies somewhere in the middle, or indeed weighted toward the “invented” end: Ms. Xin’s study is persuasive enough to conclude the latter.
+Perhaps the truth lies somewhere in the middle, or indeed is weighted toward the “invented” end as Ms. Xin’s study is fairly persuasive.

-*Postscript added April 8, 2016: Beer Et Seq, in his continual investigation of the history of foods cooked with beer and other alcohols, notes that Alexandre Dumas, in his famed culinary dictionary (1873) describes a dish of sole from Trouville.
+*Postscript added April 8, 2016.
+Alexandre Dumas, in his famed culinary dictionary (1873) describes a dish of sole from Trouville.
 This is obviously the modern Trouville-sur-Mer in Normandy.
 And it is made with cider, see here.
-I remain convinced that the fare of peasant and labourer in Normandy and elsewhere in France was for the most part based on bread and soup.
-Indeed the eminent London-based, French-born restaurateur and food writer Marcel Boulestin (d.
-1943) states exactly that on page 34 of Classic French Recipes (1971), a selection from his most popular 1920s and 30s books.
+Still, that the general fare of peasant and labourer in Normandy was for the most part bread and soup seems undoubted.
+Indeed, the eminent London-based, French-born restaurateur and food writer Marcel Boulestin (d.
+1943) states exactly that on pg.
+34 of his Classic French Recipes (1971, a selection from his 1930s works).

 Note re image: The image shown is from Pinterest, sourced here, and is believed available for educational and historical purposes.
 All feedback welcomed.